newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/authorization-architect-firm.md

 ### Application Requirements

 * Business name
-* Business addresses (and the address of any satellite office)
+* Business address (and the address of any satellite office)
 * Name and license number of the `Architect in Charge|architect-in-charge` of the principal office
 * Name and license number of the Architects in Charge of each additional office
 * Name, license number, and address of every `Responsible Charge|responsible-charge`